xieyufeii/replication/README.md

 **Other replication projects**:
 * Life-cycle model (in Matlab, C++): Guo, N., & Leung, C. K. Y. (2021).
 Do elite colleges matter?
 The impact on entrepreneurship decisions and career dynamics.
 Quantitative Economics, 12(4), 1347-1397.
 * Search-and-matching with occupational choice (in Matlab): Yuen, C. Y. (2021).
 Unemployment risk and entrepreneurship.
-Unemployment Risk and Entrepreneurship.
 Working paper.
 * Stacked event-by-event estimation (in Stata): Cengiz, D., Dube, A., Lindner, A., & Zipperer, B. (2019).
 The effect of minimum wages on low-wage jobs.
 The Quarterly Journal of Economics, 134(3), 1405-1454.

 **Replication projects working in progress**: